Zahid-Sarang/Pizza-roma-documentation/Readme.md

-🛑 Note: The cluster is deleted because AWS EKS and EC2 instances are paid services.
+🛑 Note: Due to the AWS EKS and EC2 instances bill cluster is deleted
 # 🍕 Pizza-Roma

 Pizza-Roma is a MERN stack-based micro-service application designed to streamline the operations of a chain restaurant.
 The project features two primary interfaces: an admin dashboard and a client-side application.
 The admin dashboard facilitates restaurant management, while the client-side application provides a seamless ordering experience for customers.